LirycMoaners/HiScore/README.md

 Run `npm run build:prod` to build the project for production (with aot improvement).
 The build artifacts will be stored in the `www\` directory.

 Run `npm run build:prod:android` to package the project for Android.
-The apk will be stored in `platforms\android\app\build\outputs\apk\debug\` directory.
 Dont forget to install the android platform.

 Run `npm run build:prod:windows` to package the project for Windows.
 The exe will be stored in `hi-score-win32-x64\` directory.